 - Prior Approval form

 - Copy of ad

-- A Certified proof that campaign was actually executed
+- A Certified proof showing that campaign was actually executed

 Prior to the submission process, partners have to browse through instructions and information to see what programs are available and find out if the rules of these available programs fit their market, customers, and campaign plans.

-Small businesses are too busy with the day-to-day operations of running a business and do not appreciate the amount of extra paperwork manufacturers require for granting them Co-op marketing funds.
+Consequently, small businesses, that are too busy with the day-to-day operations of running a business, do not appreciate the amount of extra paperwork manufacturers require for granting them Co-op marketing funds.

 Reducing the number of documents that a partner needs to submit every time a claim is made, should open the doors to a strong channel partnership.
-Partners tend to have multiple vendor relationships and the one that makes life easier for them will most likely become their preferred vendor.
+Remember, partners, tend to have multiple vendor relationships and the one that makes life easier for them will most likely become their preferred vendor.

-By using a cloud-based platform you eliminate paperwork and manual processing.
+Consequently, by using a web-based platform you eliminate paperwork and manual processing.
 Most automated platforms offer document management functionality where channel managers can upload vendor’s digital assets and all the guidelines for creative executions.

 Too Many Rules/Restrictions

 Manufacturers tend to place a hefty number of rules and criteria on their Co-op programs.
 It’s no wonder SMBs participation in Co-op programs is low.